 Housing in the United Kingdom

 It isn't difficult to find flatshares in most of the big cities across the UK -- good websites to check include Gumtree and Spareroom.
-While it is possible to live alone in a studio or one-bedroom, rent for these tend to be pretty expensive, especially in London (upwards of $1000 a month for a small studio).
+While it is possible to live alone in a studio or one-bedroom, rent for these tends to be pretty expensive, especially in London (upwards of $1000 a month for a small studio).

 If you’re planning on moving around a lot, you might be better off using holiday rental websites like Airbnb and negotiating better rates for longer stays.
 Watch out for price surges during peak season in July and August.